Preparing to go to Meth Rehab

 If you feel that inpatient treatment has given you the relapse prevention and behavioral health tools that you need to stay safe, a PHP is great for you.
 If you feel that you are a danger to yourself and that substance abuse is likely without supervision, consider more inpatient treatment.

-What do you do all day in a Partial Hospitalization Program?
+What do you do in a Partial Hospitalization Program?

 A Partial Hospitalization program consists of different treatment options depending on which rehab facility you’re in.
 Usually, there is different therapy sessions that patients attend as the day goes on.